 COU 512.
-COMMUNITY MENTAL HEALTH AND AGENCY COUNSELING (3 sem. hrs.)
+CLINICAL MENTAL HEALTH AND AGENCY COUNSELING (3 sem. hrs.)
 This introductory class is designed to meet the specific standards for clinical mental health counselors as suggested by the Council for Accreditation of Counseling Related Educational Programs.
-This class will provide an overview of community agency counseling, addressing such issues as the foundations of community counseling, the role of the counselor in providing clinical mental health counseling and community counseling, prevention, outreach, systemic issues, multicultural issues, professional and client advocacy and social change, and service delivery programs.
+This class will provide an overview of community agency and clinical mental health counseling, addressing such issues as the foundations of community counseling, the role of the counselor in providing clinical mental health counseling and community counseling, prevention, outreach, systemic issues, multicultural issues, trauma, emergency preparedness, professional and client advocacy and social change, and service delivery programs.
 Effective dimensions of assessment, treatment, and diagnoses will be presented.
-The importance of ethical issues and consultation in community agencies will also be discussed.
+The importance of ethical, legal issues and consultation in community agencies will also be discussed.

 COU 518.
 CAREER PLANNING AND VOCATIONAL GUIDANCE (3 sem. hrs.)
 Development of knowledge and skills to facilitate career exploration, vocational planning, and decision-making processes of students and clients; emphasis on vocational appraisal, as well as on occupational information and referral.
 The relationship between career choice and lifestyle preferences will be examined.
-(Prerequisites: COU 503, 506, 509) (Fall, Spring, Summer)
+(Prerequisites: COU 503, 504 or 506, 509) (Fall, spring, summer) \\Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)

 COU 519.
 ORGANIZATION AND ADMINISTRATION OF SCHOOL COUNSELING PROGRAM (3 sem. hrs.)
 This course will provide an understanding of the organization and administration of a developmental comprehensive school counseling program; grades K-12.
 Attention will be given to role of the school counselor, the three domains of counseling, and the corresponding student competencies.
-(Prerequisites: COU 503, 505, 506, 509) (Fall only)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, summer)

 COU 520.
 ELEMENTARY AND MIDDLE SCHOOL COUNSELING (3 sem. hrs.)
 This course is designed with a seminar/discussion focus where students will be exposed to the varied roles, duties, issues, and programs implemented by elementary and middle school counselors.
 This course will cover comprehensive and developmental guidance and counseling, ASCA national standards, and various topics from both texts pertinent to elementary and middle school counseling.
 A field experience and interview component is also utilized to expose students to the realities of school counseling.
-(Prerequisites: COU 503, 505, 506, 509) (Summer and as scheduled)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Summer) \\Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)

 COU 521.
 COUNSELING YOUTH AT RISK (3 sem. hrs.)
 This course is a didactic and experiential course that focuses on the changing needs and challenges of today's children and adolescents.
 The course will provide information related to prevention, intervention, treatment, and support for working with a broad category of children and adolescents at riisk.
 Emphasis is placed on accurately defining youth at risk, expanding students' knowledge of the various risk factors and forms of risk, expanding professional resources, and developing prevention and intervention strategies.
-(Prerequisites: COU 503, 505, 506, 509) (Summer and as scheduled)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, summer, spring)

 COU 522.
 COUNSELING CHILDREN AND ADOLESCENTS (3 sem. hrs.)
 Development of knowledge and skills needed for effective counseling of children and adolescent problems, including assessment techniques, major intervention strategies and establishment and maintenance of rapport.
 Problems commonly experienced by children and adolescents will be explored.
 Developmental theory specific strategies and techniques such as play, bibliotherapy, brief solution focused therapy, art therapy, music therapy, group design, and the creative arts will be applied to the context of counseling children.
 Emphasis will be placed on understanding culturally and ethnically diverse children, adolescents and their families.
-Special emphasis will be placed on working with children and adolescents within an educational setting.
-(Prerequisites: COU 503, 505, 506, 509) (Fall, Spring and Summer)
+Special emphasis will be laced on working with children and adolescents within an educational setting.
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, spring and summer)